-If you love salad like this, you are also going to love my fruit and chicken salad with homemade poppy seed dressing or my fall apple dinner salad.
-They are both loaded with good stuff and have super simple to make salad dressing recipes as well!
+If you love salad like this, you are also going to love my fruit and chicken salad with homemade poppy seed dressing.
+It is loaded with good stuff and has super simple to make salad dressing recipes as well!

 Finish off the meal with an American flag cookie bar for a really fun treat!

 - 3 Tablespoons vinegar I used cherry balsamic but white wine or apple cider vinegar would be great